-Infrastructure and Zoning Forms

-Verification of infrastructure and zoning must be current within a period of one year of application submittal date.
+Infrastructure and zoning forms must be completed and submitted with RFA applications for construction projects.
+Verification of infrastructure and zoning forms must be current within a period of one year of application submittal date.

 VERIFICATION OF AVAILABILITY OF INFRASTRUCTURE - ELECTRICITY